Christopher-Loynes/DisasterDetectionTool/README.md

 An automated disaster detection tool written in Python as part of an MSc thesis.
-The Python scripts show how 4 text classifiers were tested, during a phase called 'testing'.
+The Python scripts show how 4 text classifiers (Naive Bayes (benchmark), linear Support Vector Classifier, Logistic Regression and Random Forest) were tested, during a phase called 'testing'.
 2 text classifers with adjusted parameters were then evaluated, alongside a DBSCAN algorithm, during a phase called 'evaluation'.
 The MSc thesis proposed the use of a linear SVC with a 'cost' parameter of 0.5 and a DBSCAN algorithm with an 'eps' value of 20 (20km) and 'min_samples' value of 80 (80 tweets).
 This means a disaster is detected if 80 tweets classified by the linear SVC as belonging to the same disaster-type (e.g. typhoon) are clustered inside a radius of 20km, using coordinates appended to tweets.

 The ‘Data’ folder contains 2 files: